Humana Medicare Advantage Plans Review

 Humana Special Needs Plans

 Humana also offers special needs plans (SNPs) for people who have specific conditions.
-An SNP plan can also be an HMO or a PPO.
-However, SNPs must always include Original Medicare benefits plus prescription drug coverage.
-Other benefits may include routine dental, vision, and hearing care, an OTC allowance, a SilverSneakers membership, and a Healthy Foods Card.
+An SNP plan can also be an HMO or a PPO, but SNPs must always include Original Medicare benefits and prescription drug coverage.
+Other benefits may include routine dental, vision and hearing care; an OTC allowance; a SilverSneakers membership; and a Healthy Options allowance.
+SNP plans also include music therapy sessions created by a certified music therapist to advance engagement and lower anxiety for eligible members who have chronic conditions.

-Humana’s Chronic Condition SNPs cater to Medicare beneficiaries with diabetes mellitus, cardiovascular disorders, chronic heart failure, and/or chronic lung disorders.
+Humana’s Chronic Condition SNPs cater to Medicare beneficiaries with diabetes mellitus, cardiovascular disorders, chronic heart failure and chronic lung disorders.
 The company’s Dual-Eligible SNP is for individuals who are eligible for Medicare and Medicaid.
 It combines your Medicare and Medicaid benefits in one plan that’s easy to manage.

-Humana’s SNP plans are best for (and only for) older adults and other beneficiaries who:
+Humana’s SNP plans are best — and only — for older adults and other beneficiaries who:

 • Have a qualifying chronic health condition